-The Management is responsible for the preparation and fair presentation of these financial statements in accordance with IFRS endorsed in the Kingdom of Saudi Arabia, the requirements of Capital Market Authority in the Kingdom of Saudi Arabia, and for such internal control as the management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Company's Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the SOCPA and Regulations for Companies and Company's Article of Association and for such internal control as the management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the management either intends to liquidate the Company or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Company's management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Company's management either intends to liquidate the Company or to cease operations, or have no realistic alternative but to do so.

-Those Charged with Governance are responsible for overseeing the Company's financial reporting process.
+Those Charged with Governance, in particular, the Audit Committee is responsible for overseeing the Company's financial reporting process.

 P.O.
-Box 8736, Riyadh 11492 Tel.: +966 11 278 0608

-Fax: +966 11 278 2883 info@alamri.com
+Box 8736, Riyadh 11492 Tel.: +966 11 278 0608 Fax: +966 11 278 2883 info@alamri.com